gosang/gosang.github.io/content/posts/design-patterns/microservices/publish–subscribe-pattern.md

 tags = ["Microservices", "Messaging"]
 +++

 The Publish–Subscribe pattern, a stalwart in the realm of messaging patterns, orchestrates communication between components in a decoupled manner.
 Here, publishers categorize messages into topics and broadcast them without knowing the identity of subscribers.
 Subscribers express interest in specific topics, receiving messages related to those topics.
-Let's delve into the intricacies of this pattern, exploring its rationale, problem-solving capabilities, and its implementation in the context of a .NET Core e-commerce system.
+Let's look into the intricacies of this pattern, exploring its rationale, problem-solving capabilities, and its implementation in the context of a .NET Core e-commerce system.

 ## The Rationale Behind Publish–Subscribe